naruo-ohga/naruo-ohga.github.io/_pages/publications.md

 1. **Improving variational counterdiabatic driving with weighted actions and computer algebra**
 <u>Naruo Ohga</u> and Takuya Hatomura, [arXiv:2505.18367](https://arxiv.org/abs/2505.18367)<br><br>
 We significantly improve variational counterdiabatic driving for controlling quantum many-body systems by extending the algebraic characterization of the adiabatic gauge potential.

-1. **Characteristic oscillations in frequency-resolved heat dissipation of linear time-delayed Langevin systems: Approach from the violation of the fluctuation–response relation**
-Xin Wang, Ruicheng Bao, <u>Naruo Ohga</u>, [arXiv:2501.01151](https://arxiv.org/abs/2501.01151)<br><br>
-We analyze detailed structures of the heat dissipation of linear time-delayed Langevin equations using a frequency decomposition from the Harada–Sasa equality.

 1. **Microscopic theory of Mpemba effects and a no-Mpemba theorem for monotone many-body systems**
 <u>Naruo Ohga</u>, Hisao Hayakawa, Sosuke Ito, [arXiv:2410.06623](https://arxiv.org/abs/2410.06623)<br><br>